Chris Hurst (Virginia politician)

 Christopher Laird Hurst (born July 9, 1987) is an American journalist, former news anchor and former member of the Virginia House of Delegates for the state's 12th district.

 Hurst entered politics following the high-profile 2015 on-air murders of his fiancee, Alison Parker, and her co-worker, Adam Ward.
 He made gun control one of his top legislative priorities.
 In 2021, he was defeated for reelection by Jason Ballard.

+In 2024, Hurst returned to TV news as a reporter for WTSP-TV in St. Petersburg, Florida.
+Writing about himself on his WTSP bio page, he mentioned that he returned to the air at WDBJ-TV soon after the shooting-deaths of his then-girlfriend Alison Parker and photographer Adam Ward, helping to guide the community through its collective grief and gaining recognition for his "admirable openness in the aftermath, including being named Roanoker of the Year by Roanoker Magazine."

 Personal life and education

 Hurst was born in Philadelphia, Pennsylvania.
 He attended Emerson College from 2006 to 2009, earning a Bachelor of Arts degree in Broadcast Journalism.

 Career

 Hurst began his career as a journalist for WDBJ in Roanoke, Virginia.
 He became an anchor for WDBJ at 22, which the station claimed made him the youngest anchor in the country.

 Hurst entered politics in the aftermath of the 2015 on-air murder of his fiancee, Alison Parker.

 In February 2017, he left his job and lived on his savings to run for the Virginia House of Delegates.
-In the race, Hurst was endorsed by Everytown for Gun Safety (the only House of Delegates candidate to receive the endorsement), while his opponent, incumbent Delegate Joseph R. Yost, had an A rating from the NRA.
+In the race, Hurst was endorsed by Everytown for Gun Safety (the only House of Delegates candidate to receive the endorsement), while his opponent, incumbent Delegate Joseph R. Yost, had an "A" rating and endorsement from the NRA Political Victory Fund.
 Hurst also ran on LGBT rights, education, mental health, and Medicaid expansion.

 Hurst defeated Yost in the November 2017 election, receiving 54.4% of the vote.

 During his first legislative term, Hurst had 15 bills signed into law.

 Hurst served as the Chair of the General Laws - Professions/Occupations and Administrative Process Subcommittee.

 In 2018, the Virginia League of Conservation Voters presented Hurst with the 2018 Legislative Award.
 In 2019, Hurst introduced a bill to guarantee free speech protection to student journalists, but it failed a subcommittee vote.

 He won reelection in 2019, defeating Republican challenger Forrest Hite.

-On January 26, 2020 Hurst was pulled over for a traffic stop; he was found to have a blood alcohol content (BAC) level of .085, which is over the legal limit, and was detained and released with a warning in Christiansburg, Virginia.
+On January 26, 2020, Hurst was pulled over for a traffic stop; he was found to have a blood alcohol content (BAC) level of .085, which is over the legal limit, and was detained and released with a warning in Christiansburg, Virginia.

-On November 1, 2021, Hurst was issued a notification by Radford police for driving without a license on November 1, 2021 after he and a passenger in his car were witnessed tampering with opponent campaign signs.
+On November 1, 2021, Hurst was issued a notification by Radford police for driving without a license on November 1, 2021, after he and a passenger in his car were witnessed tampering with opponent campaign signs.
 He apologized for the incident, remarking that he "flipped over a couple of yard signs, took them, put them upside down and then put them right side up".